-LINCOLN June 18 -- Secretary Furnas has issued the premium list for the thirty-third annual Nebraska state fair, to be held at Lincoln August 30 to September 6, 1901.
-The premium in the Philippines.
-The order is as list was prepared in advance of secur- follows:
+LINCOLN, June 18 .- Secretary Furnas has issued the premium list for the thirty-third annual Nebraska state fair, to be held at Lincoln August 30 to September 6, 1901.
+The premium list was prepared in advance of securing a place to hold the fair and has been held back awaiting the decision of the board of public lands and buildings on the old fair grounds site at Lincoln.
+The state fair has an encouraging outlook for one of the best agricultural and live stock shows ever given in the state.